 Safe surgery starts with safe instruments.
-For over 50 years, 3M has maintained a trusted reputation for creating innovative sterilization products.
-Our sterilization products and solutions help to improve the knowledge, professionalism and productivity of entire sterile processing departments.
+For over 50 years, 3M has maintained a trusted reputation for creating innovative sterilization products for decontamination.
+Our sterilization products and solutions help to improve the knowledge, professionalism and productivity of an entire sterile processing departments.

 This on-demand webinar provides a clear view on how sterilization can affect patient outcomes and how to best mitigate the risks within quality assurance in the CSSD.

 Equipment monitoring is a way to find out whether or not your sterilizer is doing its job properly.
 To monitor vacuum-assisted steam sterilizers, you should begin each day with a daily steam penetration test (Bowie and Dick test) to detect air leaks, inadequate air removal, inadequate steam penetration and the presence of non-condensable gases, any of which can compromise sterility.
 It is important that the Bowie and Dick test be independent of the sterilizer.

 Load monitoring is the process by which a load is monitored and released based on the final negative result of a Biological Indicator (BI).
 Only a BI can offer convenient detection of the actual killing of spores inside the sterilizer.
 As a best practice and to provide optimal patient safety, 3M recommends that every sterilization load be monitored with an appropriate biological indicator inserted into an appropriate process challenge device.